 “All the time,” Henry answered.

 John let out a small, sad sigh.
 “Almost never.”

 I grinned and turned back to him.
 He really was quite entertaining when he allowed himself to be.
 A strong urge to press my lips to his forehead overcame me, and for once, I didn’t bother checking the emotion.
 I kissed him hard and quick, still smiling as I pulled away.

 “For?” he asked, brows raised a little in surprise.

 “For knowing exactly how to make me feel better.”

 Henry retook his seat beside us.
-Beneath me, John shifted slightly so that we were facing him, one arm braced behind my back, the other resting on the arm of his chair.
-I did my best to settle into him, acting as though my heart wasn’t racing to be held like this by him for the first time.
+Beneath me, John shifted slightly, so we faced him.
+I did my best to settle in, as though my heart wasn’t racing to be held like this by him for the first time.

 “Have you given any more thought to our proposal?”
 Henry asked.